jamulussoftware/jamuluswebsite/wiki/en/en-Sound-Devices.md

 ### Firewire devices

 * **[Presonus StudioLive 16.4.2 AI](https://www.presonus.com/products/StudioLive-1642AI)** (StudioLive AI series), Firewire digital mixing desk
-Works perfectly with Jamulus under **macOS** (not yet tested on Big Sure).
+Works perfectly with Jamulus under **macOS** (not yet tested on Big Sur).
 Assign the individual inputs in Jamulus or the corresponding inputs to a stereo auxiliary mix (to be patched in "Universal Control") if more than two channels.
 Use outputs 17-18 to monitor the Jamulus mix.
 These devices work under Windows, they should work with Jamulus under this OS (not tested).
 Not tested under Linux, may (or may not) work, see [here](https://forums.presonus.com/viewtopic.php?f=67&t=2717).

-* **[Edirol (Roland) FA-66](https://www.roland.com/fr/products/fa-66/)** Firewire digital audio interface
+* **[Edirol (Roland) FA-66](https://www.roland.com/global/products/fa-66/)** Firewire digital audio interface
 Good on **macOS**, **Linux**, et **Windows**, [Pilote ASIO](https://www.roland.com/global/products/fa-66/downloads/).

 * **[MOTU Ultralite](https://motu.com/products/motuaudio/copy_of_ultralite/body-old.html)** (2010 models MK1/MK2), Firewire digital audio interface